Ford F-Series: Fourteenth generation (2021–present)

-Along with exterior design changes to enhance aerodynamics, many changes were made to the interior, adding fold-flat front seats and larger touchscreens (including a digital instrument panel); as an option, Active Drive Assist was offered as a driver-assistance system.
+Along with exterior aerodynamic refinements, interior revisions included fold-flat front seats and larger touchscreens (including a digital instrument panel); as an option, Active Drive Assist was offered as a driver-assistance system.

-A new F-150 Raptor was announced in January 2021, and features a 3.5-liter V6 gasoline engine.
+A new F-150 Raptor was announced in January 2021, with a high-output version of the 3.5 L V6 EcoBoost engine.

-A fully electric version of the F-150 was unveiled on May 19, 2021: the Ford F-150 Lightning.
+A fully electric version of the F-150 was unveiled on May 19, 2021, marketed as the Ford F-150 Lightning.

+For the 2024 model year, the F-150 received a mid-cycle refresh, with revised grilles, taillights, and headlights.
+Now standard on all models are the LCD-based instrument cluster, 12" touch-screen infotainment system, and LED headlights.
+Among the mechanical changes are the 3.3 L V6 and SuperCab with 8' bed being withdrawn from the lineup, as well as four-wheel drive being standard on Lariat and above trims, SuperCrew with 6.5' bed, and PowerBoost models.
+The Limited trim becomes the "Platinum Plus" package for the Platinum trim.

 Special models

 Throughout its production, variants of the Ford F-Series has been produced to attract buyers.
 While these variants primarily consist of trim packages, others are high-performance versions while other variants were designed with various means of improving functionality.

 Unibody F-Series (1961–1962)

 For 1961 into part of the 1963 model year, the Ford F-Series was offered with a third body configuration, integrating the Styleside bed with the cab.
 With the pickup bed stampings welded directly to the cab before both assemblies were mounted to the frame, the design simplified the assembly and paint process (the configuration was similar to that of the Ford Ranchero).
 Following a poor market reception, the unibody pickup bed design was withdrawn during the 1963 model year.